slick/slick/slick/src/sphinx/orm-to-slick.rst

 Of course ids are a trivial example, but this becomes very useful for more complex queries.

-Java APIs like Hibernate Criteria Queries do not use Scala's operator overloading capabilities.
+Java APIs like JPA's Criteria API do not use Scala's operator overloading capabilities.
 This can lead to more cumbersome and less familiar code when expressing queries.
 Let's query for all people younger 5 or older than 65 for example.

 .. includecode:: code/OrmToSlick.scala#criteriaComposition